 Grimsby’s position on the south bank of the Humber is honest geography worth noting.
 The nearest larger city with a specialist precious-metal buyer is Hull, but reaching it means crossing the estuary, a round trip of more than 60 miles by road via the Humber Bridge.
 For a charity shop, that is not a realistic errand, and posting removes it entirely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Grimsby parcel goes out covered correctly.

 What Grimsby charity shops should check first